akrzemi1/papers/contracts_explained.md

 ### Behavior change permits

 The above code path elimination makes the function body potentially faster, when the preconditions are runtime-checked and cause the program to abort.
 If we reverse this reasoning, this means that disabling the chcks may make the function body slower.
 We would expect that disabling the run-time checks for contracts should not make the program go slower.
 Therefore, there is an expectation the same branch elimination inside function body should be allowed even in the situation where contract conditions are not runtime checked.
 This cannot be strictly called an "optimization" as -- apart from making the program faster -- it also alters the semantics of the prorgam in the paths declared as buggy.
+It is equivalent to runtime-checking contract conditions and invoking the custom violation handler containing GCC's `__builtin_unreachable()` inside.

 The general mental model behind it is this.
 Now that we have a tool for unambiguously identifying buggy control paths, we can relax the rules of the abstract machine by requiring the declared semantics for non-buggy paths (or, potenitally non-buggy paths), and allowing arbitrary semantic modifications in the buggy paths.
 This permission can be utilized in a number of ways, not mandated by the language: